GSA-TTS/devCrew_s/README.md

 ### 🌟 Why Contribute?

-- **Shape the Future**: Help define how AI agents collaborate in software development
+- **Shape the Future**: Help define how AI agents collaborate in development workflows
 - **Learn & Grow**: Gain expertise in AI agent architecture and protocols
 - **Community Impact**: Your improvements benefit thousands of developers
 - **Recognition**: Contributors are credited in our releases and documentation